 Expenditures increase \$38,501 (5%) due mainly to a \$64,241 (9%) increase in Personnel Services as a result of salaries, PERS, health benefits and the addition of a new program specialist position (1.0 FTE).
 This position replaces the temporary, part-time program specialist position which was part of a pilot project in FY 2014-15.
-The pilot project to provide assistance to veteran services coordinators with their workloads was successful and the program specialist position.
+The pilot project to provide assistance to veteran services coordinators with their workloads was successful and the program specialist position is being added as a regular, full-time position.
 Materials & Services decreases \$25,740 due primarily to the discontinuation of the two grants mentioned above.